OneKey-Network/addressability-framework/mvp-spec/operator-api-spec-mvp.md

 Limitations:

+🟠 operator needs to keep track of (potentially numerous) clients' public keys for signature verification

-🟠 data remains visible in URLs, so it can be used by web browser as part of the browsing history.
+🟠 data remains visible (or can be made visible) in URLs, so it can be used by web browser as part of the browsing history.

 🟠 it can also appear in web server logs.